juniorsundarCasual/TGT/vault/volume-5.chapter-400.md

 "So it isn't a line that you draw that separates what you think is socially acceptable and what isn't, it is actually a circle - a circle around anyone who strongly believes that they were born the wrong sex and wish to change their assigned sex," Marie concluded.
 "What Shuri is feeling isn't a mental illness.
 She is perfectly sane and able to make sane decisions just like you and I. The only difference is that her mind doesn't agree with her body.
 Is that so wrong?"

-Elder Nara gazed deeply into Marie's eyes that oozed with pain and empathy.
+Elder Nara gazed deeply into Marie's eyes which oozed with pain and empathy.
 Although he didn't understand the situation, he realised that his support meant a lot to his Disciple.

 "Well, this is out of my wheelhouse then.
 I've made clear what Shuri is going through and what needs to be done to get... her... out of it.
 But since the pathway I've suggested isn't feasible, we need to come up with an alternative."